 How is Recurring Revenue considered in Rule of 40 calculations?

 Finance teams and CFOs often question whether the ‘Annual Revenue Growth Rate’ should be calculated as recurring revenue or total revenue.
-The choice can be complex but ultimately comes down to the importance of non-recurring or one-off revenue.
-If it is a small percentage of the total, it is typically excluded.
-If it is a core part of the offering, it is included.
-If you are still unsure, just track Rule of 40 using both definitions.
+The choice can be complex, but ultimately comes down to the importance of non-recurring or one-off revenue.
+When it’s a small percentage of the total, it is typically excluded, whereas if it’s a core part of the offering, it’s included.
+If you’re still unsure, just track Rule of 40 using both definitions.
 Monitoring these over time frequently leads to additional insights and clarity as to which option is best.

 What is a good result?

-With Rule of 40, the higher the number, the more favorable the result.
-This being said, there is huge variability in top quartile results by company size.
+With Rule of 40, the higher the number, the more favourable the result.
+This being said, there’s huge variability in top quartile results by company size.